Compare any two graphics cards:

 Pixel Rate

-The Radeon R9 270X will be much (about 33%) better at AA than the Radeon R9 M295X, and also should be capable of handling higher resolutions more effectively. (explain)
+The Radeon R9 270X is quite a bit (approximately 33%) faster with regards to full screen anti-aliasing than the Radeon R9 M295X, and also capable of handling higher screen resolutions without losing too much performance. (explain)

 Radeon R9 270X 32000 Mpixels/sec